hendricksond/streamdeck-homeassistant-webhook/README.md

 ## How to use

-You will need to define webhooks in your Home Assistant automations configuration, and then configure the Stream Deck's buttons to call the webhooks.
+You will need to define webhooks in your Home Assistant automations configuration, then configure the Stream Deck's buttons to call the webhooks.

 ### Installation